 Facilities

-sitting room (honesty bar), restaurant, in-room TV, ¼-acre courtyard garden, free parking in nearby car park, EV charging.
+sitting room, restaurant, in-room TV, ¼-acre courtyard garden, free parking in nearby car park, EV charging, unsuitable for wheelchair.